 Economic activity (Table A.1) and population (Table A.2) are the two fundamental drivers of demand for energy services in ETP scenarios.
 These are kept constant across all scenarios as a means of providing a starting point for the analysis, and facilitating the interpretation of the results.
-Under the ETP assumptions, global GDP will more than triple between 2011 and 2050; uncertainty around GDP growth across the scenarios is significant, however.
+Under the ETP assumptions, global GDP will more than triple between 2021 and 2050; uncertainty around GDP growth across the scenarios is significant, however.
 The climate change rate in the 6DS, and even in the 4°C Scenario (4DS), is likely to have profound negative impacts on the potential for economic growth.
 These impacts are not captured by ETP analysis.
 Moreover, the structure of the economy is likely to have non-marginal differences across scenarios, suggesting that GDP growth is unlikely to be identical even without considering secondary climate impacts.
 The redistribution of financial, human and physical capital will affect the growth potential both globally and on a regional scale.
+Assumed GDP projections for ETP 2015 are unchanged to ETP 2014.
+An update of the GDP projections is planned for the ETP 2016 edition, taking into account also revised power purchasing parities data for 2011, released by the World Bank’s International Comparison Program in 2014.

 Notes: CAAGR = compounded average annual growth rate; ASEAN = Association of Southeast Asian Nations; growth rates based on GDP in 2012 USD using purchasing power parity terms.